Skip to main content

 1 row in set (0.00 sec)

-If the job status is not FINISHED or CANCELLED, you can cancel the schema change job using the following command:
+When the job state is not FINISHED or CANCELLED, you can cancel a Schema Change job with the following command:

 CANCEL ALTER TABLE COLUMN FROM tbl_name;